edusouzaxx/english-public/02-Questions-to-be-answered.md

 > "Over the last six years, my focus has shifted to cloud-native technologies, with a strong emphasis on container processing, specializing in Kubernetes platforms like OpenShift and related cloud technologies, tools and infrastructure.

-> Over the past two years, I’ve transitioned into a role as a Specialist in containerized processing infrastructure, serving as the company's technical reference in this domain.
+> Over the past two years, I have taken on the role of Container Processing Infrastructure Specialist, serving as the company's technical point of reference in this domain.

 > My core responsibilities involve defining, supporting, and improving container-based processing architectures.